Twilio Pay Connectors: How to Connect Any Payment Provider to Twilio

 Limited

-Full — reuse tokens across channels
+Full, reuse tokens across channels

-Pre-auth & capture
+Pre-auth and capture

 Basic